bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

 ``jupyter lab``.

 For this tutorial, we'll use a catalog of publicly available, openly licensed sample data.
+Specifically, it is high-quality transmission XAS data from all over the periodical table.

 This utility downloads it and makes it discoverable to Databroker.

 .. ipython:: python